atelechev/astrocadre/doc/follow-up.md

 ### Next Steps

+AC-023: Layers loading: there should not be intermediate SelectableItem objects, use the layers tree directly.
+All available layers should be shown by default on loading.

+#### New Features to Implement

-AC-023: Export of current view as image
+* Export of current view as image

-#### Features after First Public Release
+* Possibility to add markers at any position in the viewport
 * Current position of the Sun and of the Moon (probably, the planets also) - new layer
 * Messier objects layer
 * API to insert AstroCadre in a Web page